1) Know What You Have and Where it Is.

 2) Evaluate Your Future Income Needs.

 List everything you’ll need to have money for in retirement, such as increased medical insurance premiums, vehicle maintenance and insurance, and day-to-day expenses.
-Don't forget the include important quality-of-life expenses like more travel or new hobbies that you would like to pursue when you have the free time you've been waiting for.
+Don't forget to include important quality-of-life expenses like more travel or new hobbies that you would like to pursue when you have the free time you've been waiting for.
 Some current expenses may disappear, including a second car, work wardrobe, and perhaps even your mortgage payment.

 3) Estimate What You Have to Work With So Far.